na-na-hi/renget/archive/cfastories.md

 !!! info
     ##/Chic-Fil-A/ Bible Study
 ---
+#####60690465 Anonymous: Galatians 5:6
+forget japanese and go learn some latin. jesus wants you to read a bible verse today.

+\>`Galatians 5:6`
+\>For in Jesus Christ neither circumcision availeth any thing, nor uncircumcision; but faith which worketh by love.

+#####60683812 Anonymous: Genesis 1:28
+the man's essay is WRONG i proclaim. you should only aim with what you can procreate with, the end goal is reproduction, if you cannot procreate you gonna die

+`Genesis 1:28`
+"And God blessed them, and God said unto them, Be fruitful, and multiply, and replenish the earth, and subdue it: and have dominion over the fish of the sea, and over the fowl of the air, and over every living thing that moveth upon the earth"

 #####60488555 Anonymous: John 8:44
 `John 8:44:`
 "You are of your father the devil, and your will is to do your father's desires.
 He was a murderer from the beginning, and does not stand in the truth, because there is no truth in him.
 When he lies, he speaks out of his own character, for he is a liar and the father of lies."